-It was not just Jimpuro that moved.
+Not only Jimpuro moved.
 The whole of Yokohama’s licensed prostitution quarter actually moved several times during its existence.
-In 1866, a disastrous fire erased the original licensed quarter of Miyozaki-cho.
-A new one was built to the west, but this one burnt down, too.
+In 1866 (Keio 2), a disastrous fire erased the original licensed quarter of Miyozaki-cho.
+A new one was built to the west, but this one burned down, too.
 So in 1872 the red-light disctrict of Takashima-cho was built on the reclaimed Noge inlet.

 As it happens, this area was clearly visible from the trains that began running that year between Yokohama and Shimbashi Station in Tokyo3.
 The Japanese government, eager to portray Japan as a modern and civilized country, therefore decided to move the quarter to Eiraku-cho during the early 1880s.4